Kev’s Review of the La Marzocco Linea Mini

 Check Price – Shop Coffee

-So I was down in Cambridge visiting my friends at shop coffee, returning the Rancilio Silvia they’d let me use in order to review, and picking up the La Pavoni Europiccola, as they’re now stocking the La Pavoni lever line.
-While I was there, I was asked the matter “do you want to take the La Marzocco Linea Mini with you”, a issue that didn’t require much thought, obviously!
+So I was down in Cambridge visiting my friends at shop coffee, returning the Rancilio Silvia they’d let me utilize in order to review, and picking up the La Pavoni Europiccola, as they’re now stocking the La Pavoni lever line.
+While I was there, I was asked the issue “do you want to take the La Marzocco Linea Mini with you”, a matter that didn’t require much thought, obviously!

-I’d wanted to review this machine for quite some time, nevertheless that’s not rather as simple as it may sound.
-We’re talking almost four thousand pounds worth of espresso coffee machine, literally taking one out of the box and utilizing it for review purposes probably costs a good few hundred quid, in terms of the resale appreciate of ex-demo vs brand new unopened.
+I’d wanted to review this machine for rather some time, but that’s not rather as humble as it may sound.
+We’re talking almost four thousand pounds worth of espresso coffee machine, just taking one out of the box and utilizing it for review purposes probably costs a good few hundred quid, in terms of the resale appreciate of ex-demo vs brand new unopened.
 Nevertheless as luck would have it, Shop Coffee had a couple of LMLM’s which had been used at among the current coffee festivals, LCF I think, so I managed to borrow this one for review prior to them going on to list the unit as an ex demo.

 Specs